AyunniZafirah/Underwater-Object-Detection-using-SVM-Classifier/README.md

-# 🌊 Underwater Object Detection using SVM Classifier
+# 🌊 Aquatic Animals Detection using SVM Classifier

 This project is an **image classification system** that detects and identifies **7 types of aquatic animals** using a **Support Vector Machine (SVM)** classifier.
 It was developed as part of a machine learning / computer vision project to explore how traditional ML models can be applied to real-world problems in underwater environments.